Somtoik/phastats-web/phastats-main/README.md

 ## Benchmarking

-The tool’s correctness and performance are tested by comparing its output with FastQC(version 0.11.9), a widely-used tool for quality control checks on raw sequence data.
+The tool's correctness and performance are tested by comparing its output with FastQC(version 0.11.9), a widely-used tool for quality control checks on raw sequence data.

 The datasets for benchmarking include:
 - Sequencing data from the Human Genome Structural Variation Consortium, particularly focusing on the Puerto Rican population dataset.